natcl/node-red-contrib-rpi-ws2801/README.md

-# node-red-contrib-template
+# node-red-contrib-rpi-ws2801

-A template you can fork to quickly start working on a Node-RED node.
+A Node-RED node to control ws2801 based led strips on the Raspberry pi.